lbodenbender/Zara-Sales-Analysis/README.md

 # Zara-Sales-Analysis

 ## Introduction
 This retail analysis project utilizes a Zara 2025 sales activity dataset representing clothes sales.
 The goal of the project is to practice using Power BI on a real dataset to answer questions about factors that drive sale performance.
 To view the pbix file, download it and open it using Power BI desktop.
-Included under the Images folder are screenshots of all the report pages.
+Additionally, included under the Images folder are screenshots of all the report pages.

 ## About the dataset
 The dataset is a csv file containing 17 attributes, 999+ rows, and the following notable attributes: